-Jennifer Dworkin’s epic 2½ hour docu explodes the right wing cliche of the “welfare queen" -- the black woman with a lot of kids and a crack habit -- not by avoiding the stereotype but by fleshing it out.
+Jennifer Dworkin’s epic 2½ hour docu explodes the right wing cliche of the “welfare queen” — the black woman with a lot of kids and a crack habit — not by avoiding the stereotype but by fleshing it out.
 Settling the viewer in to an unmediated intimacy with her subjects, Dworkin follows the fortunes of Diane, recovering addict and mother of six, and her daughter Love over a span of three years.
 Prizewinner at Locarno, pic’s tremendous emotional force and uncompromising honesty make for a strong presence on the fest circuit, and limited theatrical run could precede eventual PBS airing.